mnmlstc/core/docs/variant.rst

    .. function:: match (Visitors&&) const
                  match (Visitors&&)

-      Takes a variadic number of arguments.
+      Takes a variadic number of arguments that are all callable objects.